Freetrade vs Trading 212 – Which Broker is Most Popular?

 Freetrade vs Trading 212 User Experience

-As we briefly covered earlier, our Freetrade vs Trading 212 found that both platforms are really easy to use.
+As we briefly covered earlier, our Freetrade vs Trading 212 found that both platforms are simple to use.
 Quite clearly, the two providers are looking to target the retail investment space.
 That is to say, if you’re an experienced pro looking to place sophisticated market orders, you will no doubt find both Freetrade and Trading 212 somewhat basic.

 If, however, you’re a complete investment newbie – you will enjoy the seamless and jargon-free user experience.
 For example, if you wanted to buy Royal Mail shares, both apps allow you to search for your chosen asset at the click of a button.
 Then, you simply need to enter your stake and place the respective order.